KotaHemanthUC/awesome-behavioral-interviews/README_cp.md

 </ul>
 </details>
 <details>

-<summary><b> Tell me about a situation that required you to dig deep to get to the root cause.
-How did you know you were focusing on the right things?
-What was the outcome?
-Would you have done anything differently? </b></summary>

-<summary><b> Tell me a time when you linked two or more problems together and identified an underlying issue.</b></summary>
+<summary><b>Tell me a time when you linked two or more problems together and identified an underlying issue.</b></summary>
 <ul>
     <li>
-    <b>Situation: </b>In my previous role as a software developer at a startup company Nanonets, we were experiencing recurring issues with our business client data management system.
-Two main problems kept surfacing: first, there were intermittent errors in client data synchronization across different modules, and second, users reported occasional system slowdowns, particularly during data retrieval processes.
+    <b>Situation: </b>In my previous role as a software developer at a healthcare technology company, we were experiencing recurring issues with our patient data management system.
+Two main problems kept surfacing: first, there were intermittent errors in patient data synchronization across different modules, and second, users reported occasional system slowdowns, particularly during data retrieval processes.
     </li>
     <li>
     <b>Task: </b>My task was to investigate and resolve these issues.
 While they initially appeared to be separate problems, I had a hunch that they might be interconnected and symptomatic of a deeper, underlying issue within the system.